 Summary

-A product feed is a tool you can use to quickly gain hundreds of new customers who visit popular global marketplaces such as Google Shopping, Pinterest, TikTok, and Facebook.
+A product feed is a tool you can use to quickly gain hundreds of new customers who visit popular global marketplaces such as Google Shopping, Pinterest, TikTok, and Facebook (Shopify product feed for Facebook).
 Knowing what the best feed format for you is and how to optimize a feed, you can flexibly combine the available data on your products to create a high-quality feed to make your products stand out from competitors.
 While you can optimize your feed manually, a Mulwi Shopping Feeds app can save you lots of time and generate a high-quality feed.
 Make your products on online marketplaces more attractive to customers and generate more sales.